 5.1.1.
-Polar-Polarized Sources
+Polar-polarized sources

-Hernández-García et al. (2017) conclude that this source is best fitted by a power law with a cold absorber of $N{\rm H} \approx 9 \times 10^{20} {\rm ~cm^{-2}}$ in the soft energy range.
+Hernández-García et al. (2017) concludes that this source is best fitted by a power law with a cold absorber of $N{\rm H} \sim 9 \times 10^{20}~{\rm cm}^{-2}$ in the soft energy range.
 This result is consistent with our analysis, (see Table 4).

 Our best fit for this source includes 2 warm absorbers.
-This result is consistent with that reported in Laha et al. (2011) & Matt et al. (2011), where the absorption is interpreted as the line of sight passing close to the torus.
+This result is consistent with what is reported in Laha et al. (2011) & Matt et al. (2011), where the absorption is interpreted as the line of sight passing close to the torus.
 As an example of the complexity that these sources show, Matt et al. (2011) produced a best fit model including a second soft excess element and partial covering by a cold absorber.

 Buhariwalla et al. (2020, 2023) report a very detailed analysis on this NLSy1.
 The hard band requires a relativistic blurred reflection component besides the power law which is partially covered by ionized material.
 This source has starburst activity, which affects and even dominates the soft band.
-Since we do not account for this features, our model fails to fit the continuum and the absorption test is inconclusive.
+Since we do not account for this features, our model fails to fit the continuum and the absorption test results inconclusive.